Post-Release Supervision Board

 The Board takes account of a prisoner's age and background, previous convictions, nature of the index offence, sense of remorse, behaviour in prison, family support, physical and mental condition and any other relevant factors before coming to a decision as to what is the best for the prisoner and the public interest.
 In addition, the Correctional Services Department distributes a booklet on the Post-Release Supervision of Prisoners Scheme (the Scheme) and the Board issues an information note on the factors to be considered in determining the length of supervision period to eligible prisoners well before their cases are considered to enhance their understanding of the Scheme.

-A supervisee has to comply with the conditions set out in his supervision order, including the following conditions:
+A supervisee has to comply with the conditions set out in his supervision order, a standard set of supervision conditions as stated in the supervision order is at Annex I.PDF

 Depending on individual circumstances, the Board may impose additional conditions, such as the requirement for receiving psychiatric and/or psychological follow-up treatment.